mrettl/conforce/README.md

 - CentOS (64-bit)
 - other Linux distributions might work

-Supported Abaqus versions:
-- \>= Abaqus 2017
+Conforce can be used as Abaqus Plug-in or as Python 3 package.

 ## Abaqus Plug-in

 The Abaqus Plug-in contains:
-- methods to compute configurational force, ...
+- C-code bindings to methods for the computation of configurational force, ...
 - Abaqus specific code to read and write to *.odb files
 - a GUI for the Abaqus Plug-in

+Supported Abaqus versions:
+- \>= Abaqus 2017

 ### Installation